Odd Fish: Plot

+Hjalti returns with his wife to the restaurant, which Birna is successfully running.

 Reception

 The film has received generally favourable reviews from critics.
 Kolbeinn Rastrick from RÚV praised the film, stating "It's heartwarming and funny even though it doesn't dig too deep, and it's refreshing to see a movie that gives queerness space to exist in the joy and not just the sadness."

 Ásdís Ásgeirsdóttir from Morgunblaðið gave the film three and a half stars, saying "Ljósvíkingar is therefore overall a successful and humane film that paints a believable picture of the relationship between childhood friends at a turning point.
 This is a heartwarming film that Icelandic viewers should not miss."